 P. aeruginosa can persist in low-oxygen by respiring anaerobically via denitrification (3, 4) and secreting phenazines (5–7).
 Phenazines are colorful, redox-active molecules that recycle electrons (6–10).
 Pyocyanin, the final product in the phenazine synthesis pathway, has the highest affinity for oxygen out of the phenazine family (9).
 P. aeruginosa uses oxidized pyocyanin to metabolize glucose into acetate, thereby generating more energy and reducing pyocyanin in the process (7).

 In addition to low oxygen, factors such as quorum-sensing and the presence of other microbes can stimulate pyocyanin production.
 Specifically, fermentation metabolites produced by other microbes can drive P. aeruginosa pyocyanin production.
-This includes the fermentation products lactic acid and butanediol (11, 12), which are produced by microbes that co-colonize infection sites with P. aeruginosa, such as Rothia mucilagnsa (13, 14).
+This includes the fermentation products lactic acid and butanediol (11, 12), which are produced by microbes that co-colonize infection sites with P. aeruginosa, such as Rothia mucilaginosa (13, 14).

 In the oxidized form, pyocyanin has a blue pigment and is not fluorescent (15, 16).
 However, the reduced form of pyocyanin is fluorescent, and the emission spectrum of reduced pyocyanin overlaps with other fluorescent metabolites, including NADH and pyoverdine.
 The overlap in emission spectra makes it challenging to resolve the fluorescent signal of pycoyanin using standard single-channel fluorescent microscopy (17).